📜 Bureaucrats vs. the People: How Russian Agencies Have Been Fighting Over the Letter “Yo” for 70 Years

 7. Frequently Asked Questions (FAQ)

-Can ZAGS refuse to register if my passport says “Fyodor” but my birth certificate says “Fedor”?
+Can ZAGS illustrate to register if my passport says “Fyodor” but my birth certificate says “Fedor”?

 Are officials required to write the letter “Yo” in official responses if my name is Fyodor?